hrydgard/ppsspp-site/docs/reference/ios-support.md

 # PPSSPP for iOS

-Apple does not allow emulators in their App Store, and does not support side-loading like Android does, so installing PPSSPP on iOS requires an ever-changing set of hacks.
+Apple does not allow emulators in their App Store (though, it seems they [may be reconsidering](/news/apple-announcement-comment)), and does not support side-loading like Android does, so installing PPSSPP on iOS requires an ever-changing set of hacks.

 Due to this, PPSSPP for iOS is not officially supported - though, we do try to keep it building.
 If it works, it works.